eastmallingresearch/Metabarcoding_pipeline/16S  workflow.md

 ## UPARSE

 ### Cluster
-This is mostly a UPARSE pipeline, but usearch (free version) runs out of memory for dereplication and subsequent steps.
-I've written my own scripts to do the dereplication and sorting
+This is mostly a UPARSE pipeline, but usearch (free version) runs out of memory certain steps.
+Alternative scripts for dereplication and sorting are supplied.

 ```shell
 #denoise